jcypret/hashid-rails/README.md

 $ gem install hashid-rails
 ```

+> Note: This gem is not yet compatible with Rails 5.

 ## Basic Usage

 Just use `Model#find` passing in the hashid instead of the model id.